james-sciortino/dna-teams-assurance-bot/README.md

 # How This Code Works
 This code intends to accomplish the following tasks:
-1. Listen for DNA Center API POST messages on the URL https://localhost:3978/api/messages
+1. Listen for DNA Center API POST messages on the URL https://localhost:3978/api/assurance
-2. Convert the API messages into .json [Adaptive Cards](https://adaptivecards.io/).
+2. Populate the POST data into an [Adaptive Card](https://adaptivecards.io/) of .json data.
-3. Display the Adaptive Cards in Microsoft BotFramework Emulator, including the following info:
+3. Display the Adaptive Card(s) in Microsoft BotFramework Emulator, including the following info:
  - Assurance Issue Name
  - Assurance Issue Details
  - Assurance Issue Prioirty